ninedotnine/danso.ca/blog/saga-of-nat.md

 As the cart accelerated, two gorilla-sized men popped out of the trees, blocking the path.

-Seeing this, knowing the princess is in danger,
+Seeing this, knowing the princess was in danger,
 Nat skillfully aimed their nunchuks at the two huge goons.
 It could have been one hundred metres or a thousand;
 Nat's connection to their weapon was intimate.